pennlabs/django-rest-live/README.md

 While we believe we support a useful subset of fields on `request` and `view` objects, we know there are many patterns for using REST Framework.
-If you're getting an `AttributeError` in your `ViewSet` when receiving a broadcast but not when doing normal HTTP REST operations, then you're probably using an unsupported attribute.
+If you're getting an `AttributeError` in your `ViewSet` when receiving a broadcast but not when doing normal HTTP REST operations, then you're probably using an attribute we didn't think of.
 In that case, please open an issue describing your use case!
 It'll go a long way to making this library more useful to all.

 ## Testing